AdrienTorris/awesome-blazor/README.md

 ### What is Blazor ?
 Blazor is an experimental .NET web framework using C#/Razor and HTML that runs in the browser with WebAssembly.

+### Warning
+Blazor is a really early-stage project, it's not a mature technology and it's absolutely not production-ready.

+### Requirements
-Please note that if you want to open Blazor projects in Visual Studio, you must have [Visual Studio 15.7 Preview 1](https://www.visualstudio.com/vs/preview/) or later.
+Please note that if you want to open Blazor projects in Visual Studio, you must have [Visual Studio 15.7 Preview 1](https://www.visualstudio.com/vs/preview/) or later and the [.NET Core 2.1 Preview 1 SDK](https://www.microsoft.com/net/download/dotnet-core/sdk-2.1.300-preview1).

 ## General
 * [Blazor Documentation](https://docs.microsoft.com/en-us/aspnet/core/client-side/blazor) - The official Blazor documentation site.
 (404 error for the moment)